MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 As a result, our F1-score and accuracies are also biased, but the different diagrams and calculation are correct.
 A solution to this problem would be to use sklearn instead of the given functions, but we saw this problem too late and didn't want to modify our code the day of the deadline.
+We can also see that our model has a hard time generalizing women as the f1-score for this particular class is significantly lower than the others.
+This problem may be fixed by choosing specific mfccs instead of taking the whole package.

 # Final experiment